morningred88/AWS/S3_SysOps/S3_storage_data.md

 If you want to **make sure every file in the bucket is encrypted**, regardless what encryption mechanism is used, then set a default encryption for the bucket.

+### Default encryption vs bucket policies

+Default encryption does not apply the same encryption to all files.
+When you upload a file, you can overwrite the default encryption mechanism.

+But if you wan to enforce SSE-S3 encryption for all files, you need to use bucket policy.